strommlerhh/todo-app/README.md

-# Familien To-Do Liste
+# Family TODO App

-Eine einfache, synchronisierte To-Do-Liste für die Familie mit React, TypeScript und Firebase.
+A simple synchronized todo app for families with React, TypeScript and Firebase

 ## Features